Addressing nonlinearities in Monte Carlo: Results

-Being validated on Krook's case, this extension opens the way to solve systems for which no analytical solutions are available.
-As an example, we consider now a fully spatialised system in which the particles are confined by an outside harmonic potential, leading to a so-called \emph{breathing mode} of the gas density.
-Such a solution to the Boltzmann equation had been early identified by Boltzmann himself\cite{BoltzmannDGO}, but has been recently revisited and generalised in the context of shortcut to adiabaticity techniques for classical gases\cite{gdo14}.
-Exact solutions are available only under the constraint that gas is at local equilibrium, in which case density displays a permanent oscillation.
+Having been validated in Krook's case, this extension opens the way to solving systems for which no analytical solutions are available.
+As an example, we now consider a fully spatialised system in which the particles are confined by an outside harmonic potential, leading to a so-called \emph{breathing mode} of the gas density.
+Such a solution to the Boltzmann equation was identified early on by Boltzmann himself\cite{BoltzmannDGO}, but has recently been revisited and generalised in the context of a shortcut to adiabaticity techniques for classic gases\cite{gdo14}.
+Exact solutions are available only under the constraint that the gas is at local equilibrium, in which case the density displays a permanent oscillation.
 Here again, these analytical solutions are exactly recovered.
-Yet, NLMC allows to go beyond this constraint and to explore the gas behaviour when the local equilibrium constraint is alleviated: starting from a state far from local equilibrium, it is now possible to estimate how fast the velocities redistribution induced by collisions actually dampens the oscillation ({fig. 2b}).
+Moreover, NLMC enables us to go beyond this constraint and to explore the gas behaviour when the local equilibrium constraint is alleviated: starting from a state far from local equilibrium, it is now possible to estimate how fast the velocity redistribution induced by collisions actually dampens the oscillation (fig. 2b).